What Is a Good A1C Level? Chart by Age and Risk Category

 Prediabetes: The Most Important Range

-An A1C of 5.7-6.4% is the zone where you have the most power to change your trajectory.
+5.7-6.4% is where the magic happens, if you actually do something about it.
 Research from the landmark Diabetes Prevention Program (DPP) trial showed that lifestyle intervention reduced the risk of developing Type 2 diabetes by 58% in people with prediabetes, outperforming the medication metformin (which reduced risk by 31%).

 Evidence-Based Ways to Lower Your A1C